Geeksltd/GCop/README.md

 ## Installing GCop in Visual Studio 2017
+First of all make sure you have installed visual studio 2017 version 15.5.5 or a newer one.

 *You need to do this only once.*

 1. Open any solution in Visual Studio